cedarville-university/chatgpt-instructure-canvas-actions/README.md

 ## Why Use This?

-Canvas provides great APIs, but you can't allow just any student to query them with an administrative API key.
+Canvas provides great APIs, but you can't allow just any student to query them with an administrative API key embedded in a Canvas GPT (in fact, doing this may make your CISO's head explode 🤯).

 With this setup, you can enable students to:

 * Ask natural-language questions about courses, assignments, annoucements, schedules, syllabi and other course information.
 * Limit the resources a student or teacher can access by using Canvas's own OAuth authentication